Stefan-Stojanovic/curriculum/web/html-and-css-basics/web-page-structure/head-element.md

 </html>
 ```

-**Note: WHen it comes to ordering CSS and JS, always add CSS first.
+**Note: When it comes to ordering CSS and JS, always add CSS first.
 For an explanation check the `learn more` links section of this insight.**

 ---
 ## Practice